xiaoman-liu/NCPP/README.md

 ------------

 ## Introduction
-NCPP is a machine learning model designed for CPU Bbenchmark performance prediction.
+NCPP is a machine learning model designed for CPU benchmark performance prediction.
 It includes modules for data processing, model training, and prediction, specific developed for Intel X86 products.

 ## Installation Guide